- slide 1 of 6

 The children may "earn" the prop when correctly answering during math or phonics games.

-Age approriate worksheets may also be used to learn more about the jellyfish.
+Age-approriate jellyfish worksheets may also be used to learn more about the jellyfish.
+The one provided hdere is from the University of Southern Missouri.

 - slide 6 of 6